Remains (Alkaline Trio album)

-Remains is a compilation album from Alkaline Trio.
+Remains is a 2007 compilation album by American punk band Alkaline Trio, collecting B-sides, rarities, and unreleased tracks from 2000 to 2006.
+It is their second such compilation, following Alkaline Trio, which collected tracks from 1996 to 1999.

 Contents

 The album is a collection of 22 tracks that the band has recorded for various compilations, EPs, B-sides and international releases.
 The disc also includes three new live tracks from a 2006 concert at Avalon in Los Angeles.
 Vocalist/guitarist, Matt Skiba describes the collection as "an unintentional sort of bookend for our career thus far."
 A DVD that includes 45 minutes of material, including all the band's videos from From Here to Infirmary, Good Mourning, and Crimson, accompanies the disc.
 Included is exclusive B-roll and behind-the-scenes footage from the band's live shows.

 Release and reception

 On November 6, 2006, Remains was announced for release.
 The band explained: "...in the midst of the torrent of recording albums and touring to support them -- we will book into a studio and record some more...
 These truly are the remains of the last half-decade."
 On December 31, the band posted an e-card, which contained "We Can Never Break Up" and "Hell Yes" available for streaming.
 It was released on January 31, 2007, through Vagrant.
 On February 6, a music video was released for "Warbrain".
 The video includes live footage of the band from a New Year's Eve show.
 The album peaked at #64 on Billboard 200.
 By August 2008, the album sold 60,000 copies.
 A vinyl repressing of the album was released through Newbury Comics on February 3, 2023, and was limited to 500 copies.